 The most common weight loss surgery misconception involves risk.
 Perhaps in the early 70s and 80s, doctors had less advanced technology, and far less experience in this area.
 Open incisions used to be a requirement, but the risks of weight loss surgery have been virtually diminished.

 Procedures nowadays are minimally invasive and so commonly performed that the patient will most likely gain full recovery in a much shorter time frame.

 Weight loss surgeries also assist morbidly obese patients in preventing or overcoming life threatening conditions, such as Type II Diabetes, high cholesterol and even sleep apnea.

 Weight Loss Surgery Misconception #2: Qualifications for Candidates

-While every candidate for bariatric surgery in Dallas will undergo an evaluation, not everyone has to be suffering from a potentially life threatening condition.
-Another common weight loss surgery misconception is that you have to be suffering from a life threatening condition.
+While every candidate for bariatric surgery will undergo an evaluation, not everyone has to be suffering from a potential life-threatening condition.
+Another common weight loss surgery misconception is that you have to be suffering from a life-threatening condition.
 This is utterly false.
 The focus for initial consultation regards your Body Mass Index, or BMI.
 This is a primary factor in determining whether or not you qualify for a medical procedure.
-Whether of not you may have significant health problems, a BMI of over 40 typically qualifies you for treatment.
+Whether or not you may have significant health problems, a BMI of over 40 typically qualifies you for treatment.